 To be honest, Tahiti is actually more of a gateway island to French Polynesia rather than a destination in itself.
-It has a large port, both for international cruises, between island ferries and other vessels for import shipments.
+It has a large port, both for international cruises (if you are considering taking a South Pacific cruise click here for more details), between island ferries and other vessels for import shipments.

 As with any industrial port there is a certain seediness around it!
 Papeete was somewhere that I don’t think I would have felt comfortable walking around on my own after dark and on one occasion when my husband went out he was propositioned many times.